starcoinorg/sips/sip-21/index.md

 weight: 21
 ---

-## Account identifiers
+## Receipt Account

-For communicating account identity, we propose using a compact, versioned and case-insensitive identifier.
+For communicating account identity of payee, we propose using a compact, versioned and case-insensitive identifier.
 To meet this criteria, we selected the Bech32 encoding implementation used in Bitcoin Segwit (BIP 0173) excluding the Segwit byte known-length restrictions.

 ## Desired attributes
 - Consistent - Users can build a muscle memory for identifying and using these account addresses